Internet-Draft | SRv6 Addressing Partitions | July 2025 |

-This document provides operational guidelines for designing Segment Routing over IPv6 (SRv6) addressing plans in Internet‑service‑provider backbones of up to 50 000 nodes.
+This document provides operational guidelines for designing Segment Routing over IPv6 (SRv6) addressing plans in Internet‑service‑provider backbones.
 It specifies a compressed Segment Identifier (C‑SID) locator structure (F3216) that encodes Flex‑Algo, Region‑ID, Site‑ID and Node‑ID inside a fixed /48 locator while leaving space for Local and Global C‑SIDs.
-An “ultra‑scale” profile (~300 000 nodes) using End.LBS locator‑block swap is also defined.
-The aim is to accelerate brown‑field SRv6 migrations by offering deterministic field carving, summarisation rules and actionable operational guidance.¶
+The aim is to accelerate brown‑field SRv6 migrations by offering deterministic field carving, summarization rules and actionable operational guidance.¶

 This note is to be removed before publishing as an RFC.¶